nlf/blankie/README.md

 * `sandbox`: Values for the `sandbox` directive.
 May be a boolean or one of `'allow-forms'`, `'allow-same-origin'`, `'allow-scripts'` or `'allow-top-navigation'`.
 * `scriptSrc`: Values for the `script-src` directive.
 Defaults to `'self'`.
 * `styleSrc`: Values for the `style-src` directive.
 Defaults to `'self'`.
+* `generateNonces`: Whether or not to automatically generate nonces.
+Defaults to `true`.
+When enabled your templates will have `script-nonce` and `style-nonce` automatically added to their context.